News

-The Charity’s long history began back in 1892 when the Countess of Meath opened up Westbrook House as a ‘happy home for epileptic women and girls’.
 We now support male and female adults who live with epilepsy and though the quality and variety of available services have evolved over the years, it is pleasing to find that The Meath has always been a ‘happy home’ just as it remains for residents today.

 While she had many other interests in which she invested both time and money, including the churches in the East End of London and the slums of Dublin, we are all thankful that Lord and Lady Meath took the time to research further into the growing numbers of people being diagnosed with epilepsy.
-There were fears at the end of the nineteenth century that the overall health of the nation was declining, and people with epilepsy joined many others with disabilities in facing a very bleak future in workhouses or in one of the many overcrowded lunatic asylums.
+There were fears at the end of the 19th century that the overall health of the nation was declining, and people with Epilepsy joined many others with disabilities in facing a very bleak future in workhouses or in one of the many overcrowded lunatic asylums.

 As extensive travellers, Lord and Lady Meath had visited Bielefeld, Germany, in 1890 and had been impressed with projects there which were looking after people with a variety of disabilities.
 One of the colonies had been established to care for over a thousand people with epilepsy and Lord and Lady Meath paid a great deal of attention to the way people were encouraged to work and to develop their own interests.